jeffpar/pcjs.v1/README.md

 ### Testing

-In the course of testing PCjs, there may be stale "index.html" files that prevent you from seeing application updates, changes to README.md files, etc.  So, before running Node, you may want to "touch" the default HTML template:
+In the course of testing PCjs, there may be stale "index.html" files that prevent you from seeing application updates, changes to README.md files, etc.  So before running Node, you may want to "touch" the default HTML template:

 	touch my_modules/shared/templates/common.html